Regional Introduction to Plasma Physics (RIPP)

 • Applicants must be pursuing a degree in a science, technology, engineering, or mathematics (STEM) field.

-• Applicants must be rising sophomores, juniors, or seniors.
-Applicants graduating before the internship are not eligible to apply unless they have accepted an offer to become graduate students at an FTPP institution.
-Freshmen applicants are ineligible.
+• Eligible applicants must be rising sophomores, juniors, or seniors.
+Students graduating before the internship are not eligible unless they have accepted an offer to enroll as graduate students at an FTPP institution.
+Freshmen are not eligible.

 • Applicants must have a cumulative GPA of 2.75 or higher.